anshikasaini12/isp-support-assistant/README.md

 ```

 No environment variables are required — the current implementation uses
-in-memory mock data for outages and tickets.
+in-memory mock data for outages and tickets (see "Known limitations").

 **Live URL used for this submission:**
 `https://isp-webhook-191502554280.us-central1.run.app/webhook`